-- economic uncertainty around the world, including continued economic uncertainty as a result of sovereign debt issues in Europe; - management communication and integration problems resulting from cultural and geographic dispersion; - risks associated with trade restrictions and foreign legal requirements, including the importation, certification, and localization of our products required in foreign countries; - greater risk of unexpected changes in regulatory practices, tariffs, and tax laws and treaties; - the uncertainty of protection for intellectual property rights in some countries; - greater risk of a failure of foreign employees to comply with both U.S. and foreign laws, including antitrust regulations, the U.S. Foreign Corrupt Practices Act, and any trade regulations ensuring fair trade practices; and - heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements.
+- greater difficulty in enforcing contracts and accounts receivable collection and longer collection periods; - the uncertainty of protection for intellectual property rights in some countries; - greater risk of unexpected changes in regulatory practices, tariffs, and tax laws and treaties; - risks associated with trade restrictions and foreign legal requirements, including the importation, certification, and localization of our products required in foreign countries; - greater risk of a failure of foreign employees, partners, distributors, and resellers to comply with both U.S. and foreign laws, including antitrust regulations, the U.S. Foreign Corrupt Practices Act, and any trade regulations ensuring fair trade practices; - heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements; - increased expenses incurred in establishing and maintaining office space and equipment for our international operations; - greater difficulty in recruiting local experienced personnel, and the costs and expenses associated with such activities; - management communication and integration problems resulting from cultural and geographic dispersion; - fluctuations in exchange rates between the U.S. dollar and foreign currencies in markets where we do business; - economic uncertainty around the world, including continued economic uncertainty as a result of sovereign debt issues in Europe; and - general economic and political conditions in these foreign markets.